SHUR1K-N/MeetNinja-Google-Meet-Bot/README.md

 ## Features
 - Mulitple Meet sessions supported, according to the user-defined Meet schedule
 - Works even with the display on sleep (and does not wake it up either)
-- Works even in the background while you do other work
+- Works even in the background while you do other work (as long as you do not *explicitly* "Minimize" the Chrome window MeetNinja generates; just keep it open in the background, beneath your current work or window) just keeping it in the background below all your other work
 - Automatically disables camera & microphone in-Meet
 - Color-coded & concise activity logging (verbose) with timestamps of all activities